Apr 22, 2021

 With Hostinger, you can view this information directly from the control panel.
 All you have to do is access the Order Usage section.

 If more and more people start visiting your site, and you start to notice unusually large spikes – it may signal that you need more power or to reduce resource usage through optimization.

 An important website growth factor will be updating it from time to time and adding new features.
 To do that efficiently, you’ll need two core ingredients:

 - Visitor/user feedback.
 In most cases, your site users are the most important thing you should be concerned about.
 The changes that you make should aim to improve the quality of time spent on your pages.
-What better way to know then to ask by gathering customer feedback?
+What better way to know than to ask by gathering customer feedback?

 - A staging environment for development.
 Testing out new stuff on a live website is not the best approach, as you may end up with an error on your screen in case something goes wrong.
-To overcome that, you can create a local testing site with XAMPP or use our Add Website feature to make staging subdomain.
+To overcome that, you can create a local testing site with XAMPP or use our Add Website feature to make a staging subdomain.

 There’s no website in the world that made it big without failing and retrying over and over again.
 The most important thing is to draw the correct conclusions and move forward.